 Fishing a new body of water can be both exciting and debilitating.
-Without any past experience, so many questions arise about where to find bass, what lures are best to fish a new lake for bass, what tactics are in order for finding largemouth bass, and more.
+Without any past experience, many questions arise about where to find bass, what lures are best to fish a new lake for bass, what tactics are for finding largemouth bass, and more.

-When trying to figure out how to find largemouth bass, focus on gaining an understanding of the following 9 key concepts to help you catch bass in a new lake:
+When trying to figure out how to find largemouth bass, focus on gaining an understanding of the following nine key concepts to help you catch bass in a new lake:

 Tip # 1 Use Structure and Cover to Find Bass on a New Lake

-Bass look for structure or cover to set up a place where they can station themselves while waiting to ambush prey.
+Bass look for structure or cover to set up a place to station themselves while waiting to ambush prey.
 How are structure and cover different?

 The following are some of the best holding areas for bass:

-Finding a place where the main channel of the river turns and edges near the shoreline can prove to be a reliable spot for finding bass.
+Finding a place where the river’s main channel turns and edges near the shoreline can prove to be a reliable spot for finding bass.
 Visible evidence of these areas can often be seen in the form of high-wall bluffs.
-Navionics and or Lakemaster or another topographic map can be used during research to help to identify these areas.
-Bass like to sit in these bends because they provide easy access to water that is both shallow and deep and are a great ambush point for the bass looking for a meal.
+Again, Navionics and Lakemaster or another topographic map can be used during research to help identify these areas.
+Bass like to sit in these bends because they provide easy access to shallow and deep water and are a great ambush point for the bass looking for a meal.

-Riprap is man-made cover produced when rocks or other similar material are placed on a shoreline to protect against erosion.
-Riprap can serve as a bass buffet providing a habitat that is perfect for much of the prey that bass seek including bluegills, minnows, crawfish, and other baitfish.
-Riprap can be fished with a variety of lures and baits including wacky rigs, shaky heads, and crankbaits to name a few.
+Riprap is man-made cover produced when rocks or similar materials are placed on a shoreline to protect against erosion.
+Riprap can serve as a bass buffet providing a habitat perfect for much of the prey that bass seek, including bluegills, minnows, crawfish, and other baitfish.
+Riprap can be fished with a variety of lures and baits, including wacky rigs, shaky heads, and crankbaits, to name a few.

 Docks are one of the most consistent and reliable areas that hold fish year-round and can be a fast way to identify where bass live on lakes.
 They provide an obvious source of shade and cover that attracts baitfish and bass and are a perfect spot to start when fishing a new lake.